Vermont | National news | Contact us

 email: kdewolfe@sec.state.vt.us

 If you get a response from either of them stating there is no concern because they test the memory cards, or that no one could access the memory cards anyway because they are locked up, do not accept this answer from them.
-Write back and explain that this study at Berkeley University proved that the tests would not detect any hacking or rigging on the memory cards.
-Ask them why other states who use the exact same system are taking action but Vermont is not.
+Write back and explain that this study at Berkeley University proved that their tests would not detect any hacking or rigging on the memory cards.
+Remind them that it's not just a matter of making sure the town clerks keep the cards locked up, because employees of LHS and Diebold have unfettered access.
+Don't take no for an answer.
+Nothing short of mandatory audits that adhere to Principles and Best Practices for Post-Election Auditscan ensure the integrity of our elections.

 Please send a copy of your correspondence to: